-Although there are few musical references within the posts about my time in Vienna, each post title is exactly that – either using the song title itself, suggesting it using a lyric, or, sometimes twisting into a knot.
+Although there are a few musical references within the posts about my time in Vienna, each post title is exactly that – either using the song title itself, suggesting it using a lyric, or, sometimes twisting it into a knot.
 Some may be obvious.
 Others obscure.
 Consider this your Rosetta post.
 As with the previous music post, I’ll embed videos from YouTube and, since I haven’t licensed any of them, hope they’re allowed to remain under the fair use provision of the law since this blog isn’t monetized in any way.
 Should they be blocked, however, the titles and the redundant list at the end should allow you to find them on your own.
 Also, since this is a summary with ongoing music videos, I am not constraining this post to the 1,500 word limit.

 Morning Has Broken – In this instance, I chose the Cat Stevens song simply to suggest waking up on my first morning in Vienna.